For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

 How much freedom do we have in Christ?
 What may we do with our freedom?
 These are the questions that the church in Thyatira grappled with towards the end of the first century.
 Plagued by trials and temptations under tyrannical Roman rule, John penned words and comfort and correction to this and six other churches in Asia Minor about the victory we have in Christ; the circular letter is known as the Revelation of Christ.

 Thyatiran coins of that era reveal strong trade guilds of weaving, leather, pottery, and bronze melting active in this city.
 These guilds, forerunners to our trade unions, formed leagues who promoted and protected their trade and its workers.
-In this pagan environment the guilds had their own gods whom they worshiped together in the hope of success and prosperity.
+In this pagan environment, the guilds had their own gods whom they worshipped together in the hope of success and prosperity.
 These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods.
 These feasts ended in revelries and religious orgies, symbolizing the fertility of their trades.

-Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols; and thirdly because of the perverse nature of these communal meals.
+Because of the pagan association of these trade guilds, Christians found it hard to work in cities with strong guilds: firstly because of a refusal to participate in the worship of pagan gods; secondly because they refused to eat meat offered to idols, and thirdly, because of the perverse nature of these communal meals.
 And this was the contentious issue for the church in Thyatira at the time of John’s writing.

 The letter of Christ to the church in Thyatira is the longest and sternest of all seven dictated to by John (Revelation 2:18-28).

 Revelation (2:18).
 Christ reveals himself to be present with this church as “the Son of God” – implying the True Son of God.
-In Thyatira both emperor Domitian and the god Heracles were worshiped as “son of god”; yet Jesus starts this letter by asserting his authority and supremacy over the city and its church.
+In Thyatira, both emperor Domitian and the god Heracles were worshipped as “son of god”; yet Jesus starts this letter by asserting his authority and supremacy over the city and its church.
 He continues by revealing himself as One “whose eyes are like blazing fire” – who sees everything, with nothing hidden from his sight; “and whose feet are like burnished bronze” – a strong ruler with a secure reign (compare Daniel 2:31-35).
 Jesus comforts the church that his reign is lasting, but warns them that he sees everything and “searches the hearts and minds” (2:23) of all men.

 Therefore, as elsewhere in the Bible, Jezebel’s name in Revelation 2:20 is synonymous with leading God’s people into idolatry and immorality; she is one who turns the hearts of God’s people away from him through seduction, manipulation and intimidation.
 This Thyatiran “teacher and prophetess” sins against God and his people by permitting the church to participate in the perverse guild festivities – presumable under the guise of “freedom in Christ” (see Paul’s instructions in Galatians 5:13-26).
 Grace does not give the church freedom to sin, but freedom from sin.

 However – the Lord sees and honours those in this church who do not follow Jezebel’s deception teachings.
 To the faithful ones Christ “do(es) not impose any other burden on you, except to hold on to what you have until I come.”
 (2:24-25).
-The phrase “no other burden” reminds the readers/ hearers of the First Apostolic Council’s in Jerusalem which stated that gentile converts to Christianity did not have to fulfill the whole Torah, “except to abstain from from things sacrificed to idols, and from blood, and from things strangled, and from fornication.”
+The phrase “no other burden” reminds the readers/ hearers of the First Apostolic Council’s in Jerusalem which stated that gentile converts to Christianity did not have to fulfil the whole Torah, “except to abstain from things sacrificed to idols, and from blood, and from things strangled, and from fornication.”
 (Acts 15:28-29).
 Just remain faithful Jesus as you do now – He will come and reward you!

 Promise (2:26-28).
 To the those “who overcome” Christ promises to share in his victorious reign (quoting from Psalm 2:9).
 He also promises “the morning star” – to share in Christ’s own glory (Revelation 22:16).

 What should this church overcome?
 The only power Jezebel had over them was deception: telling them that what they really wanted was indeed permitted by Christ.
 This church’s desire for social inclusion and sensual lusts at these pagan feasts were what they had to overcome.
-They had to overcome the lure of temporal pleasures by the surety of a greater, eternal pleasure.
+They had to overcome the lure of temporal pleasures by the surety of superior pleasure.
 Their refusal to partake of these pleasures in this pagan culture was witness to their allegiance to Christ and their hope of a better kingdom (Hebrews 11:16).

 Bringing it home.